webbk18/CAL-Wiki/_Characters/DivineDungeon/AdventurersGuild.md

 If a non-guild member attacks a Guild member outside of self-defense they cannot join the Guild.

 Fighting with another guild member incurs a fee, protecting another earns you a bonus.

+Guild rules state that at the start of D-ranks you need to form a team of your own.
+You can have one person in the C-ranks for guidance but the rest need to also be in the D-ranks or high F-ranks.